bigraph-toolkit-suite/bigraphs.bigraph-framework/etc/doc/docusaurus/docs/persistence.md

-For a more sophisticated persistence solution, we refer the reader to [Eclipse Connected Data Objects (CDO) Model Repository](https://projects.eclipse.org/projects/modeling.emf.cdo) and the corresponding implementation [spring-data-cdo]() for working with the [Spring framework](https://spring.io/).
+For a more sophisticated persistence solution, we refer the reader to [Eclipse Connected Data Objects (CDO) Model Repository](https://projects.eclipse.org/projects/modeling.emf.cdo) and the corresponding implementation [spring-data-cdo](https://git-st.inf.tu-dresden.de/bft-bigrafogtecture/spring-data-cdo) for working with the [Spring framework](https://spring.io/).

 ## Output format

 For the meta-model the file extension `*.ecore` is used and for the instance model `*.xmi`.

-The instance model includes a direct references to the meta-model which can be used for validation.
+The instance model includes a direct reference to the meta-model which can be used for validation.
 This information can also be changed (or manually edited afterwards).
 This is described in [Storing an instance model to the filesystem](#storing-an-instance-model-to-the-filesystem)

 ## Bigraphical Meta Model